 Last Words

-There are some exciting things happening in specialty coffee.
-Innovations are occurring at every level of the coffee industry from the farm to the roaster to the cafe and ultimately to how customers pay for their drinks and whole beans.
+Some exciting things are happening in specialty coffee.
+Innovations occur at every level of the coffee industry, from the farm to the roaster to the cafe, and ultimately to how customers pay for their drinks and whole beans.

 Resources

-Things I Would Like to See Improved in Specialty Coffee (2017) – My list of how the coffee industry could do better.
+Things I Would Like to See Improved in Specialty Coffee (2017) – My list of how the coffee industry could improve.

-Next Generation Instant Coffee Reviews – Our article on how a few companies started making great instant coffee.
+Next Generation Instant Coffee Reviews – Our article discusses how a few companies started making great instant coffee.

-Hacking Decaf – The Swiss Water Story – An in-depth article on the improvements happening in the decaffeination process.
+Hacking Decaf – The Swiss Water Story – An in-depth article on the improvements in decaffeination.

 Coffee Club of Seattle – Meetup group founded in 2006.